 The right side of the menu bar displays menu extras, icons that are part of macOS or that are installed by third-party apps.
 These icons are useful, because they allow you to quickly view the status of certain services, access certain features, or adjust settings.
 There’s a volume menu extra, there’s one for wi-fi, and there’s one showing the time.
 I have third-party apps that install menu extras that display information (such as iStat Menus), or give me access to certain apps, such as Dropbox or 1Password.

-macOS Big Sur simplifies this with Control Center, which can hold many buttons and sliders.
+Control Center, which can hold many buttons and sliders, simplifies this.
+Instead of having all the controls you access in the menu bar, many of them are available in the Control Center panel.
 To display it, click the Control Center icon.
 Control Center displays with its palette of sliders and buttons:

 By default, Control Center contains controls for some of the basic features on your Mac.
 For example, if you click the blue circular icons, you can toggle Wi-Fi, Bluetooth, and AirDrop, and if you click elsewhere in each of those sections – such on their names – you open more controls for each of these services.
 For example, click Wi-Fi to see options for different Wi-Fi networks:

-You can also see, at the bottom of the palette above, that you can quickly open the Network pane of System Preferences.
-Each of these feature-specific palettes contains a link at the bottom to open its preference pane so you can access all their settings.
+You can also see, at the bottom of the palette above, that you can quickly open the Wi-Fi Settings pane.
+Each of these feature-specific palettes contains a link at the bottom so you can access all their settings.

 To return to the main Control Center palette again, click the Control Center icon in the menu bar; to dismiss the palette, click anywhere else.

 Now that you know what Control Center can do, it’s time to make it work the way you want.
 Go to the Control Center pane of Settings, where you can customize what displays in the Control Center palette.